cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.md

    Than you do the previous steps and check if you can use this account in cms.
    If it works fine, if it does not file a ticket with chameleon cloud.

+Gregor completely hats to do 3. and 4. but chameleon cloud have not provided any proper solutions.